 Exploring the challenges facing your planet and our future

-The Global Leadership Experience (GLE) brings together passionate and aspirational young people from all around the world to explore the challenges shaping your planet and our future, while taking you on a journey towards becoming the changemakers and innovators to address these challenges.
+The Global Leadership Experience (GLE) brings together passionate and aspirational young people from all around the world to UWC Atlantic College, UK.
+Join us to explore the challenges shaping your planet and our future, while we take you on a journey towards becoming the changemakers and innovators to address these challenges.

 We want you to apply with confidence and we understand in the current climate that COVID makes that a bit difficult.
 That is why when you apply to GLE 2021, payment will not be required until an invoice is sent to you in May 2021.

 - Dates | 30th July – 14th August 2021

 - Ages | 16 – 18 years old

 - Application deadline closed 31st March 2021, complete the below form to be added to our waitlist

 Learning to lead, building critical thinking and decision-making skills and developing a global perspective to help create change in yourself is a good thing.
 Using those skills to generate ideas for social impact and be an advocate for positive change in the world – that’s a great thing.
 The Global Leadership Experience (GLE) is your chance to bring it all together.

 UWC Atlantic based in a 12th-century castle by the sea in Wales UK; every day is packed with new experiences – from exploring the complex systems of the world (why some work and others simply don’t) to developing your own answers to the BIG ethical, social, environmental, political, geographic and economic questions that impact the lives of everyone.
 Through thought-provoking workshops, insightful discussions and comfort stretching outdoor activities, you will be invited to develop the 21st Century leadership needed at a global, local and personal level.

 GLE seeks to build a community of young thinkers and does from across the globe committed to innovative and ethical leadership.
 The programme has been broken down into four key phases, based on an adapted Golden Circle model, which supports you in answering four key questions: